phewphewb/react-three-cube-renderer/README.md

+Simple app to render 3D cubes with your dimensions using three js library and its efficient bufferGeometry.
+There is 3 input forms for your length, width and height.
+Press "Render" button, to render your cube with three js.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts